jaredly/geometricart/Roadmap.md

 - [ ] mobileeeeeee frieeendly
 	- DrawPath should show a virtual "keyboard" for up/down/left/right, as well as "cancel"

+- [ ] pending guides should show the mirror versions folks
+- [ ] add in all points for all visible paths. maybe all line segments, if they're not covered? like that would be really good.
+- [ ] might be nice to be able to re-define the "bounds" for a line, if you want to keep things tidy.

 - [ ] for palettes, it would be nice to be able to paste in a 4- or 5-color one, and have it produce "1 shade lighter / darker", right?
+		- or even better(?), just have a fill option that is darken/lighten? idk

 - [x] so, I guess I've got image fills now!
 Which is very cool